bentheperson1/go2_dashboard/README.md

 - Control the dog's movement using virtual joysticks
 - Run actions like standing up, laying down, or wave

+To Do:
+- Add WebRTC support
+- Add support for running the dashboard on the dog itself

 Uses [Legion1381's fork of the Unitree Python SDK](https://github.com/legion1581/go2_python_sdk2/tree/dev)

 ## Code Setup (Local Machine)